BLOG 1: COVE PARK SPRING RESIDENCY 2019

 Brief summary of the project:

-Our work–in-progress,‘The Spectrum of Abstraction’ is a triptych of closely connected audiovisual works.
-Accumulatively the works will last approximately thirty minutes when played as one cycle and will be dispersed over three progressively interactive formats.
-Current plans include the first piece, 'Eye of the Storm' starting on a small screen with individual sets of headphones for audience members; the second, 'Scratch' adopts a simple stereo speaker setup in tandem with distorted projections through glass prisms; and our current venture, which concludes the triptych will use 3 custom projection screens; prepared, amplified violin (performed by Glasgow based violinist Harry Gorski-Brown); multi-channel, live electronics; and audio-reactive video amongst fixed-media elements.
+Our work–in-progress,‘CONTACT’ is the newest in a series of audiovisual collaborations between myself and Andy Sowerby.
+This will be premiered at Cryptic Nights at Glasgow's CCA alongside two of our earlier works,'Eye of the Storm' and 'Scratch'.
+Current plans for CONTACT include custom projection screens; DIY electronic instruments; prepared, amplified violin (performed by Glasgow based violinist Harry Gorski-Brown); vibration motors; live electronics; and audio-reactive video amongst fixed-media elements.
 Some of the primary shared enquiries of the work include blurring the hierarchical nature of how we process sensory information and the creation of a space where music provides an altered, ephemeral lens through which to interpret varying degrees of visual abstraction and vice-versa.

 Still from 'Scratch' - https://vimeo.com/214408149